 In the meantime, a major grower had collaborated with the University, creating heartier varieties of strawberries and ones that could be grown throughout the year.
 These developments doubled the strawberry crop.
 This was more strawberries than California — and the country — had ever seen.
 The supply now outpaced the demand.

 Strawberry Shortcake was invented by American Greetings, the greeting card company.
 She was created in cahoots with the strawberry growers association.
 They made a deal, just one part of a massive marketing campaign to raise the profile of the strawberry.

 The head of the association at the time, Dave Riggs, aggressively marketed tie-ins with other products, too: Bisquick, Jello, Corn Flakes, and Cheerios.
 Cool Whip still has a strawberry on its container and its website is absolutely dotted with the fruit.

 Riggs went to the most popular women’s magazines, too — Ladies’ Home Journal, Redbook, and Good Housekeeping — and provided them with recipe ideas.
 It was an all out strawberry assault on America.

 It worked.
 “Today,” according to The Guardian, “Americans eat four times as many fresh strawberries as they did in the 1970s.”
-We think it’s because we like them, but is it?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+We think it’s because we like them, but is it?Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.